RimuTec/faker/README.md

 In addition you can use custom locale files for methods that are marked with an asterisk.
 Ensure that the custom locale file (yml) is copied to the directory that also contains RimuTec.Faker.dll, usually the output directory of your test project.

 # How To Build
-## Visual Studio 2017
+## Visual Studio 2019
-Open Faker.sln in Visual Studio, select the desired configuration ("DEBUG" or "RELEASE") and then build the solution.
+Open `Faker.sln` in Visual Studio, select the desired configuration ("Debug" or "Release") and then build the solution.
+Typically, you'd choose "Debug" when working on this code base.

+Note: We use Visual Studio 2019 Community Edition.
+Other versions and editions may work as well but we didn't test them.

 ## Command Line
-1. Open Powershell and navigate to directory containing Faker.sln
+1. Open Powershell and navigate to the directory containing `Faker.sln`
-1. Execute the command `dotnet build --configuration RELEASE Faker.sln`.
+2. Execute the command `dotnet build --configuration RELEASE Faker.sln`.
 Replace RELEASE with DEBUG if you want build the DEBUG configuration

 ## Issues With Building
 If you encounter issues with building the library please file an issue on GitHub, ideally with what you tried, what the expected and what the actual outcome was.
 Thank you!